-Memes abound of pups wearing the dreaded cone post surgery, and while it might be entertaining for us humans to watch our dogs try and maneuver with a lampshade on their head, it can be pretty stressful for them.
+Memes abound of pups wearing the dreaded "cone of shame" after surgery.
+While it might be quite entertaining for us humans to watch our dogs try and maneuver with a lampshade on their heads, it can be pretty stressful for them.

 What You'll Need:

 - Some delicious dog treats, pea-sized or smaller

 Hold the cone, or place it on the ground in front of you.
 Do not try and put it on your dog in any way.
 Reward with a treat any time your dog shows interest in the cone.
 Any time they sniff, touch it with their nose, or even look at it, praise and give a treat.
 Keep this session short and fun.
 Repeat as necessary until your dog shows no fear or stress when in the presence of the cone.

 Now hold the cone with the wide opening facing your dog (backward as far as the dog is concerned).
 Praise and treat for any head movement into the cone area by your dog.

 If your dog is tentative about putting their head into the cone space, that’s okay!
 Just go slow and reward for small increments.
 Repeat as necessary until your dog is comfortable with placing their head in the wide opening of the cone.
 You can encourage this by luring your dog.
 Place a treat in your hand and reach through the neck opening of the cone to entice them to follow.

 Switch to presenting the cone with the small opening facing your dog (the correct way) — praise and reward for any movement they make to put their nose through the opening.

 You can encourage them by luring with a treat in your hand, reaching through the opening, and having them follow it through as you pull it back towards you.
 Repeat as necessary until your dog is comfortable placing their head through the smaller opening.